+- To receive the Audited Financial Statements for the financial year ended 31 December 2017 together with the Reports of the Directors and Auditors thereon.

+Explain

-1. To receive the Audited Financial Statements for the financial year ended 31 December 2016 together with the Reports of the Directors and Auditors thereon.
-(Please refer to Explanatory Note A) 2.
-To approve the Directors' fees for the financial year ended 31 December 2016.
-(Resolution 1) 3.
-To re-elect Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin, who retire by rotation in accordance with Article 84 of the Company's Constitution and, being eligible, have offered himself for re-election.
-(Resolution 2) 4.
-To re-appoint Messrs Afrizan Tarmili Khairul Azhar as Auditors of the Company and to authorise the Directors to fix their remuneration.
-(Resolution 3) As S special Business То с onsider and if thought fit, to pass the following Ordinary Resolutions:-
+- (Please refer to Explanatory Note A)

+- 2. To approve the Directors' fees for the financial year ended 31 December 2017.

+3. To re-elect Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin, who retire by rotation in accordance with Article 84 of the Company's Articles of Association and, being eligible, have offered himself for re-election.

+4. To re-appoint Messrs Afrizan Tarmili Khairul Azhar as Auditors of the Company and to authorise the Directors to fix their remuneration.

+As Special Business

+To consider and if thought fit, to pass the following Ordinary Resolutions:-

-5. Authority to Continue in Office as Independent Non-Executive Director
+5. Authority to Appoint in Office as Independent Non-Executive Director

-"THAT authority be and is hereby given to Dato' Nik Ismail Bin Dato' Nik Yusoff, who has served the Board as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012."
+"THAT authority be and is hereby given to Dato' Hazli Bin Ibrahim, to appoint as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012."